 Since its launch in Sweden in 2008, the world’s most popular music streaming service has arguably changed the way the world listens to music.

-Now Spotify is ten, the streaming service has around 170 million monthly active users, 83 million of which are paid subscribers, who have access to an ever-expanding catalogue of 35 million tracks.
+Now Spotify is ten, the streaming service has around 170 million monthly active users, 83 million of which are paid subscribers, who have access to an ever-expanding catalogue of 35 million songs, as well as podcasts.
 Spotify filed an IPO in April 2018, making it’s the biggest company to ever go public via direct listing.

 After 15 years of declining revenue the music industry is finally picking up.
 Dropping from $14.6bn in 1999 to $6.3bn in 2009, the industry had fallen on hard times until the growth of streaming services.
 However, global recorded music industry revenues grew by 8.1% to reach $17.3bn in 2017.